Agentic Collectors

 print("Running server with stdio transport")

-In this example, the tool description includes malicious instructions that could prompt the agent to reveal data references, available tools, or secrets embedded in static or dynamically generated system instructions.
-Attackers could then use this information to create exploits and craft semantically stronger malicious prompts for future attacks.
+mcp.run(transport="stdio")The tool description includes malicious instructions that could prompt the agent to reveal data references, available tools, secrets embedded, etc. in static or dynamically generated system instructions.
+Attackers could then use this information to create exploits and craft more effective malicious prompts in future attacks.

 On the collector's Config page, use the Token Details values to export the required environment variables.